-- Connect students, parents and teachers to their school community - Promote shared goals and collaboration - Create an inclusive and caring community - Encourage shared responsibility for the school environment amongst all of our students and caring.
+- Connect students, parents and teachers to their school community - Promote shared goals and collaboration - Create an inclusive and caring community - Encourage shared responsibility for the school environment amongst all of our students

+The Good Standing Policy supports our values of Courage, Respect, Humility, Integrity and Kindness by acknowledging and rewarding exemplary behaviour, attitude and work ethic, attendance and standards of uniform.
+We believe learning is enhanced in an environment that is inclusive, welcoming, collaborative and caring.
 The Good Standing Policy focuses on the importance of students taking responsibility for the choices they make which impacts themselves and the wider school community.
 The Good Standing Policy works in conjunction with the Behaviour Management Policy and aims to provide acknowledgement for the large majority of students who consistently emulate our values.

-The Good Standing Policy supports our values of Courage, Respect, Humility, Integrity and Kindness by acknowledging and rewarding exemplary behaviour, attitude and work ethic, attendance and standards of uniform.
-We believe learning is enhanced in an environment that is inclusive, welcoming, collaborative

-The Secondary School runs a number of extra-curricular programs where students engage in events off campus or are on overnight excursions such as but not limited to camps.
+The Secondary School runs a number of extra-curricular programs where students engage in out of school hours clubs, events off campus and/or overnight excursions such as but not limited to camps.
 The Secondary School has a Duty of Care to protect all participants including staff and to ensure that program objectives can be met.
 To be an eligible candidate to attend, students must at all times (including up to the point of departure) maintain the status of Good Standing within the College.
 A student who has lost Good Standing will be unable to participate in extracurricular activities.